-I am pretty unsure, if I'll make to any of these top universities of the US (shrugs Ashwini).
-I have heard a lot about University of Michigan, Ann Arbor (UMich), Gerogia Institute of Technology, Atlanta (GaTech) and Carnegie Mellon University (CMU).
+I am pretty unsure if I'll make it to any of these top universities in the US (shrugs Ashwini).
+I have heard a lot about the University of Michigan, Ann Arbour (UMich), Georgia Institute of Technology, Atlanta (GaTech) and Carnegie Mellon University (CMU).

 YR: I am sure you will, Miss Nene.
 What about your other credentials?
 AWA?
 Academics?
 Engg.
 College and Stream?